boxyhq/website/docs/terminus/architecture/proxy.md

 ![Sample Model: Passport](./proxy_assets/ProductModel.png)

 - In case the product doesn't exist, a sample model will be loaded as a starting point and once published, the relevant product will have the model associated.
-- When publishing the model, a serverside validation will ocurr.
+- When publishing the model, it will be validated on the server-side.

 > :warning: **IMPORTANT**: The server will reject the publishing of an invalid model with a 400 Error code.
 TODO - needs to be handled in the UI